eddy0612/SpaceEngineerScripts/RenameShip/README.md

 Instructions
 ------------
-1. Add a programmable block, add config similar to the following
+1. Add a programmable block, add config with a tag, which is how you will identify the related parts
 ```
 [Config]
-connector=[rename] Connector
-4buttonpanel=Rename 4 button[renamelcd]
-dockedlcd = [renamelcd] Docked LCD
+tag=rename
 ```

-2. Add a connector and give it the exact name listed in the config
+2. Add a connector and tag it with the tag above in square brackets, eg `[rename] Rename Connector`
-3. Add an LCD where the name of the ship currently docked will be displayed - Must have the exact name listed in the config
+3. Add an LCD where the name of the ship currently docked will be displayed, and tag it again, eg `[rename] Status LCD`
-4. Add a 4 button panel which is where you will set the prefix and say go...
+4. Add a 4 button panel which is where the button pressed will change the prefix and say go, and tag it eg `[rename] Rename buttons`
+- Go into the button setup and drag the programmable block onto each button in turn, and use the Run action
+- When it asks for a parameter:
+	- Button one's parameter is "B1" (without the quotes)
+	- Button twos parameter is "B2" (without the quotes)
+	- Button three's parameter is "B3" (without the quotes)
+	- Button four's parameter is "GO" (without the quotes)
 5. Add the script to the programmable block, click recompile/run

 Usage